-The following is a list of the mandatory requirements that a person filing bankruptcy must complete in order to successfully file a bankruptcy case after they sign a retainer agreement with our firm and make their payment arrangement.
+The following is a list of the mandatory requirements that a person filing bankruptcy must complete in order to get their case filed after they sign a retainer agreement with our firm and make their payment arrangement.
 The requirements should be the same irregardless of which bankruptcy attorney you decide to file your bankruptcy case with.
-It is not a full and comprehensive list of all the events in a bankruptcy case, but a list of the minimal requirements that an individual must complete in order to file a chapter 7 bankruptcy case and get a discharge.
+It is not a full and comprehensive list of all the events in a bankruptcy case, but a list of the minimal requirements that an individual must complete in order to get your case filed and enjoy the benefits of the automatic stay.

 - Complete an online credit counseling course at www.debtorcc.org ($19.95).
 A credit counseling course is mandatory in order to file a bankruptcy case.
 Our firm prefers that our clients use debtorcc.org as we have a long standing relationship with that provider and their fees are on the lower end of the fee spectrum.